Minnesota Lynx vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Lynx Season Stats

-- The Lynx rank ninth in the WNBA with 79.6 points per contest, but their defense has been less effective, ceding 84.8 points per game (second-worst in league).
+- The Lynx's offense, which ranks ninth in the league with 79.6 points per game, has played better than their second-worst defense (84.3 points allowed per game).

-- Minnesota is pulling down 34.1 rebounds per game (seventh-ranked in WNBA) this season, while allowing 34.7 rebounds per contest (eighth-ranked).
+- Minnesota is averaging 34.1 boards per game (seventh-ranked in league).
+It is allowing 34.7 rebounds per contest (eighth-ranked).

-- The Lynx rank seventh in the WNBA with 19 dimes per contest.
+- The Lynx rank seventh in the WNBA with 19.0 assists per contest.

-- Minnesota, who is sixth in the league with 13.4 turnovers per game, is forcing 12.4 turnovers per contest, which is second-worst in the WNBA.
+- Minnesota, who is sixth in the league with 13.4 turnovers per game, is forcing 12.5 turnovers per contest, which is third-worst in the WNBA.

-- The Lynx have been coming up short when it comes to threes this season, ranking third-worst in the WNBA in three-pointers made per game (6.5) and second-worst in three-point percentage (32%).
+- In terms of three-pointers, the Lynx are struggling, as they rank third-worst in the league in three-pointers made (6.5 per game) and second-worst in three-point percentage (31.9%).

-- Minnesota is giving up 9.1 threes per game (worst in WNBA), and it is allowing a 35% three-point percentage (seventh-ranked) to its opponents.
+- Minnesota is allowing 9.1 three-pointers per game (worst in WNBA), and it is allowing a 34.8% three-point percentage (seventh-ranked) to its opponents.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.